Durga: History and texts

 Durga, in her various forms, appears as an independent deity in the Epics period of ancient India, that is the centuries around the start of the common era.
 Both Yudhisthira and Arjuna characters of the Mahabharata invoke hymns to Durga.
 She appears in Harivamsa in the form of Vishnu's eulogy, and in Pradyumna prayer.
-Various Puranas from the early to late 1st millennium CE dedicate chapters of inconsistent mythologies associated with Durga.
+Various Puranas from the early to late 1st millennium CE dedicate chapters of inconsistent legends associated with Durga.
 Of these, the Markandeya Purana and the Devi-Bhagavata Purana are the most significant texts on Durga.
 The Devi Upanishad and other Shakta Upanishads, mostly dated to have been composed in or after the 9th century, present the philosophical and mystical speculations related to Durga as Devi and other epithets, identifying her to be the same as the Brahman and Atman (self, soul).
+The Skanda Purana, Shiva Purana and many others Puranas identifies Durga as the warrior form of the goddess Parvati.
+The Mahishasura Mardini Stotra by Adi Shankara was written in her praise.

-In the Narada Purana, Durga is associated as a form of Lakshmi.
+Vishnu-centric Puranas identify Durga as Vishnu's māyā".
+In Vishnu Purana and Bhagavata Purana, Durga facilitates the birth of Vishnu's avatar Krishna. the Narada Purana, Durga is associated as a form of Lakshmi.
 In the Garuda Purana and the Vishnu Purana, Lakshmi is considered Prakriti (Mahalakshmi) and is identified with three forms — Sri, Bhu and Durga.
 In Pancharatra texts such as the Lakshmi Tantra, Lakshmi has Durga as one of her forms and acquires the name Durga after killing the demon Durgamasura.
-These texts identify Durga as Vishnu's māyā".